 Such things as the child’s faith or religion should not be compromised by your choice of legal guardian.

 The ongoing personal safety of the child is obviously paramount and should not be compromised in any way.

 Where possible, siblings should not be forced apart by any appointment of legal guardians.

 Before making your Will you should always talk to the people you have in mind as legal guardians, and if necessary talk to your children as well, to be absolutely clear you are making the right choice.

-Would you actually want your children then to inherit and assume control of a potentially vast sum of money at the tender age of eighteen?
+Would you actually want your children than to inherit and assume control of a potentially vast sum of money at the tender age of eighteen?
 This is the age at which statutory law deems a minor to come of age.
-Maybe you would prefer it to be twenty one, or even an older age.
+Maybe you would prefer it to be twenty-one or even older age.
 We can offer comprehensive advice on the implications of setting up trusts so that your chosen Trustees remain in control of finances for as long as you deem appropriate.

 There could well be a number of other potential complications where the ongoing protection of minor children is concerned.
-What if your spouse or partner remarried after your death?
+What if the surviving parent remarried after your death?
 Could this disadvantage your children, and what can be done about it?
 What if you do have children, but not with your current spouse or partner?
 What if your current spouse or partner has children of their own from a previous relationship?.
 Be ready to ask us any of these questions if they are important to you.
 We will be able to tailor our advice to any specific circumstances at your request.

 Get in touch…